CM2S/piglot/examples/sample_curve_fitting_stochastic/description.md

 Note that we use the (squared) standard error of the two functions as the variance of our stochastic model.
 This allows us to establish confidence intervals for the mean and, importantly, is the standard approach to simulate observation noise in our function evaluations.

 **Note:** This procedure optimises the mean of the *loss functions*, not the mean response.
-If you wish to optimise the later, check the example on [composite stochastic optimisation](../sample_curve_fitting_stochastic_composite/description.md).
+If you wish to optimise the latter, check the example on [composite stochastic optimisation](../sample_curve_fitting_stochastic_composite/description.md).

 The good news: `piglot` automatically handles computing these quantities for supported objectives.
 The configuration file (`examples/sample_curve_fitting_stochastic/config.yaml`) for this example is: